 Ducks are more economical to raise from an egg laying standpoint.
 But, if you want to keep birds for not just eggs but for meat, the taste of chicken is more traditionally favored by American families.

-If you remain unsure, set up a habitat that can accommodate either type of egg laying bird and get just a few of each to determine which best suits the amount of time you have to put into them, your budget, and last but not least, your taste buds.
+If you remain unsure, set up a habitat that can accommodate either one, and get just a few of each to determine which best suits the amount of time you have to put into them, your budget, and last but not least, your taste buds.